How To Set Up Third-Party Sick Pay Reporting

 Leave the “Include as Taxable Income” box unchecked, and Enter W-2 Box 12, Label J (as shown below).
 If the sick pay is being paid by a third party (as opposed to the employer), check the “Third Party Sick Pay” box.

 If your company, and not the third party, is responsible for reporting the sick leave payments on the W-2, the third party will send you an annual tax statement by January 15th of the following year, so that you can update the employee’s taxable wages and taxes withheld, and will be reflected on the W-2 created in the software.
-Please call in to support so we can update your payrolls to update the employee’s wages and taxes withheld so that your quarterly and year-end tax statements are accurate.
+Please contact our Customer Support team so we can update your payrolls to update the employee’s wages and taxes withheld so that your quarterly and year-end tax statements are accurate.